-Dr. Marlo trained and worked in private and public institutions, such as the Stanford University School of Medicine, The Palo Alto Veterans Administration Health Care System, Kaiser Permanente Health Care System, The University of South Carolina’s Department of Family and Preventive Medicine; Richland Memorial Hospital Emergency Room, and The Columbia Area Mental Health Center.
-She worked with the full range of psychiatric and psychological problems.
-Her clinical experiences emphasized reproductive mental health issues, including perinatal problems (i.e. prepartum and postpartum anxiety, trauma, depression, bonding/attachment), birth trauma, pregnancy and infant loss, stillbirth, infertility, and obstetric/gynecological illnesses, as well as trauma (i.e. severe and complex trauma, including childhood, attachment, relational, physical, and sexual trauma); and lifespan developmental issues.
+Dr. Marlo trained and worked in private and public institutions, including the Stanford University School of Medicine, The Palo Alto Veterans Administration Health Care System, Kaiser Permanente Health Care System, The University of South Carolina’s Department of Family and Preventive Medicine; Richland Memorial Hospital Emergency Room, and The Columbia Area Mental Health Center.
+She has significant clinical experience treating reproductive mental health issues, including perinatal problems, birth trauma, pregnancy and infant loss, infertility, and obstetric/gynecological illnesses, as well as trauma and lifespan developmental issues.

-She and her husband enjoy life with each other and their three lovely children, (two daughters and a son), and relish time for play.
+She and her husband enjoy life with each other, their two daughters, and one son.
 Dr. Marlo enjoys her close relationships, art, culture, travel, reading, film, yoga, meditation, and dance.

 - Ph.D., Clinical-Community Psychology.
 University of South Carolina, Columbia, 1995.

 - BA, Psychology.
 University of Missouri – Columbia, 1989.

 - Minor: Religious Studies

 - Psychoanalytic Treatment of Trauma: An Integrative Approach

 - Advanced Psychotherapy Skills: A Psychodynamic/Jungian Approach